adyoussef/adyoussef.github.io/content/publication_physics/conference-paper/index.md

 # Summary.
 An optional shortened abstract.
-summary: test, In this paper we present two novel training paradigm to ....
+summary: In this paper, a novel unbinned test statistic based on the Wasserstein distance is introduced to detect chargr conjugation parity symmetry violation (CP violation), demonstrated with CP asymmetric distributions in B0 and D0 decays.
+This statistic matches the sensitivity of traditional tests while providing more detailed insights into localized CP asymmetry.

 tags: []